 - 6. If Viz One is configured, select the publishing point to where Viz One will transfer clips when dragged into a playlist in Viz Multiplay.
 The publishing point is the clip root of Viz Engine, making sure that clips needed for playout are available on the physical Viz Engine hardware. - 7.
 If a separate Viz Engine is used as video wall preview, select the preview video wall in External Preview.
 Everything that is Armed in Viz Multiplay will be taken first to the external preview engine.
-The preview engine can have any resolution, but it need to have the same aspect as the program engine. - ▲ Note: Viz Engine supports up to 16 GFX channels and eight Superchannels.
+The preview engine can have any resolution, but it need to have the same aspect as the program engine. - 8.
+Viz Engine 5.2 and newer versions, support up to 16 GFX channels and Superchannels.
 Do not enable more than you need.
-The number of channels does not need to match the total number of screens you have.
-Channels are virtual areas that can span over several screens. - 8.
+The number of channels does not need to match the total number of screens you have: channels are virtual areas that can span over several screens. - Note: To be able to use more than 8 channels in Legacy video wall configuration, additional GFX and clip channels must be enabled in the DynamicChannels scene using Viz Artist. - 9.
 Enable or disable Arm and Fire workflow.
 This checkbox is only available if both Viz Engine and Media Sequencer support the feature.